Tripsiir/UH-stat-bioinf/MS2-database-search/docs/README.md

 **For each experimental m/z value**, the **theoretical fragment arrays** are queried to find a corresponding mass.
 The matching tolerance defaults to 0.1 Dalton, but can be specified in the command line using the parameter -t2.

 If a matching value is found, in either the b or y ion array, the score is incremented by 1.
-A match in both the y and b ions would still only count as an increment of 1, although we do not expect this to occurr often, since the ion residu masses would have to differ by exactly 18 Da.
+A match in both the y and b ions would still only count as an increment of 1, although we do not expect this to occur often, since the ion residue masses would have to differ by exactly 18 Da.

 After counting all the peaks, this sum is then divided by the total number of experimental peaks.
 In other words, the **percentage of matched experimental peaks** is used as the score.